strongloop/strongloop.com2/_posts/2019-08-30-learning-interceptor-part1.md

 Examples of using global interceptors are caching and authorization.
 See how caching can be enabled via interceptors in this greeter application: https://github.com/strongloop/loopback-next/tree/master/examples/greeting-app, and how authorization can be added using interceptors in this tutorial, https://strongloop.com/strongblog/building-an-online-game-with-loopback-4-pt4/.

-In this article, we'll use global interceptors for logging purposes using the default `/ping` endpoint that comes with all scaffolded LB4 application.
+For the sake of illustration, we'll use global interceptors for logging purposes using the default `/ping` endpoint that comes with all scaffolded LB4 application.
 Note that using extensions is a better solution for logging, see the [log extension example](https://github.com/strongloop/loopback-next/tree/master/examples/log-extension).

 ## Creating a Global Interceptor